mabiesen/se_interview_questions/README.md

 ## WHAT IS MY IDEAL SE ENVIRONMENT?
 Fleshing out my thoughts

 1. A healthy codebase that is fairly straightforward to work with.
-This includes well-structured DRY testing, minimal cruft, sensibly named methods/classes/modules/arguments, etc.
+This includes well-structured && fairly-comprehensive testing, minimal cruft, sensibly named methods/classes/modules/arguments, etc.
 2. The existence and promotion of best-practices/standards such that 1) the codebase may retain its health, 2) SE programming skills are kept sharp.
 3. Minimal/non-existent after-hours responsibility for minor code breakage.
 4. Strong interfacing between SE's and story stakeholders.